eawag-surface-waters-research/Delft3D/doc/readme_building_netcdf.txt

 is still using /usr/bin/cc.
 So I will have to force it to use Intel CC and Fortran manually.
 Very odd, this stuff.

+dd.
+11 january 2016
+I checked the code in H5PL.c to see if I can simply get around the dlopen problem.
+That does not seem all that easy, unless I patch the code - redefine the macros that are responsible for the actual calls to dlopen and friends.
+Perhaps worth the while though.
+No!
+Further checking reveals that the routine H5PL_load is used in several places in the HDF5 library itself, so it is not simply an external API for loading plugins.

+Possible problem on Linux: the libraries use soft links according to the well-known scheme, but on copying the links are not preserved.

+Now preparing everything for Windows, using MS VC, Visual Studio and Intel Fortran.